A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Derivation of the new system

 The Euler-Lagrange equations for the action integral $\mathcal{I}$ are then the following

 Taking the gradient of all terms in (\ref{eq:var3}) and eliminating $\nabla\phi$ using (\ref{eq:var2}) we obtain the approximate momentum conservation equation

-The new BBM-BBM system is comprised from the approximations of mass conservation (\ref{eq:var1}) and momentum conservation (\ref{eq:var4}) and thus we see immediately that its solutions preserve the approximation of the total energy $\mathcal{E}=\mathcal{K}+\mathcal{V}$.
+The new BBM-BBM system consists of the approximations of mass conservation (\ref{eq:var1}) and momentum conservation (\ref{eq:var4}), and its solutions preserve the approximation of the total energy $\mathcal{E}=\mathcal{K}+\mathcal{V}$.
+We will call the new system regularized shallow water equations so as to differentiate from the other BBM-BBM systems.